hbp-unibi/cypress/README.md

 sudo pip install pyNN requests pyminifier
 ```

-In order to run network simulations you also need to install a PyNN simulator backend, for example NEST.
+In order to run network simulations you also need to install NEST or PyNN with an appropriate simulator backend (for example sPyNNaker).
 See http://www.nest-simulator.org/ for information on how to install NEST.

 Note that for now building is only tested on Fedora 23 and Debian 8.
 Patches for other Linux distributions and other platforms are highly welcome.